kev0960/ModooCode/md/inst/pmaddwd.md

 ### Description

 Multiplies the individual signed words of the destination operand (first operand) by the corresponding signed words of the source operand (second operand), producing temporary signed, doubleword results.
 The adjacent double-word results are then summed and stored in the destination operand.
 For example, the corresponding low-order words (15-0) and (31-16) in the source and destination operands are multiplied by one another and the double-word results are added together and stored in the low doubleword of the destination register (31-0).
 The same operation is performed on the other pairs of adjacent words.
-(Figure4-11 shows this operation when using 64-bit operands).
+(Figure 4-11 shows this operation when using 64-bit operands).